zhangzh-pku/OM1/README.md

 uv run src/run.py unitree
 ```

 If you see a `channel factory init error`, then you have not set the correct network interface adapter - the one you want to use is the network interface adapter *on your development machine - the computer you are currently sitting in front of* that is plugged into the Unitree quadruped (which has its own internal RockChip computer and network interface, which is *not* relevant to you right now).
-The ethernet adapter - such as `eno0` - needs to be set in the `.env`.
+The ethernet adapter - such as `eno0` or `en0` - needs to be set in the `.env`, fo example, `UNITREE_WIRED_ETHERNET=en0`.

 ## CLI Commands